OutSystems/docs-odc/src/eap/tutorial-1-create-web-app.md

 # Task 1: Create a Web App

-In this tutorial you will create three apps: a Web App called **Calendar** that will use **TaskList** to provide service actions of creating tasks and changing their status, along with a Library called **Timeline**.
+This tutorial walks you through creating three apps: a Web App called **Calendar** that will use **TaskList** to provide service actions.
+Additionally, you'll create a Library called **Timeline**.

-Both TaskList and Timeline will contain reusable components available to every app during development.
+Both TaskList and Timeline will contain reusable elements available to every app during development.

-The TaskList Web App provides service actions which, among other things, can be used to expose a service to be reused by other applications inside the same OutSystems environment.
+The TaskList Web App provides service actions which, among other things, can expose a service to be reused by other applications inside the same OutSystems environment.

-## Create the Web app
+## Create the Web App

 To create **TaskList**: